npinochet/tchsm-libdtc/README.md

 ## Development

 The development is being done mainly by engineers and interns at [NIC Research Labs Chile](http://niclabs.cl), suggestion, improvements and/or questions are appreciatted.

 ### Requirements

+Beside install requirements, you will need: *check* to run unit testing, *openssl* and *python3* with some libraries listed at ./test/system_test/requirements.txt to run System Test.

 ### Testing